unixbox-net/lh/README.md

 ![loghog](https://github.com/unixbox-net/loghog/assets/104218206/351322c5-0962-427c-bb4c-2eb3ac3244c1)

 # How to Install

   ```bash
   curl -sL https://github.com/unixbox-net/lh/raw/main/rhel-8.sh | sudo bash
   ```

-  This installer automatically builds and installs the .rpm to most systems that can use dnf. ie: Rhel, Fedora, CentOS, Alma, Rocky and maybe Oracle, Scientific, and Amazon Linux.
+  The installer automatically builds .rpm packages and a binary file.
+It will attempt to install via dnf and should work with any version of Rhel, Fedora, CentOS, Alma, Rocky... maybe Oracle, Scientific, and Amazon Linux? not sure..
+I test with rocky 8.

     output includes: binaries & rpm
       ~/lh/rpmbuild/BUILD/lh-1.0.0/lh (compiled binary)
       ~/lh/rpmbuild/RPMS/x86_64/lh-1.0.0-1.el8.x86_64.rpm (package)

-  but it should compile on any system that supports clang
+  it should compile on any clang os and only uses traditional posix commands.

   Depedicies
   ```bash
   json-c readline
   ```

 ## Purpose